silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 redirect_from:
   - /design/crisis-opportunity-to-shape-a-better-society/
 ---
+<p class="lead">The current pandemic crisis reveales the shortcomings of our society.
+We have the opportunity to change and shape a better and sustainable society for everyone.</p>

 > If somebody asked you to redesign the society of the future, what would it look like?

 ## The pandemic brought our lives to a halt